pdehne/mithril-scroll-restoration/README.md

 # mithril-scroll-restoration

-Scroll restoration handling for MithrilJS.
+Scroll restoration for MithrilJS.

 ## Integration

-Please install the npm package:
+Install the npm package:

 ```
 $ npm install @pdehne/mithril-scroll-restoration
 ```

-Then, in your top level JavaScript file, import mithril-scroll-restoration and initialize it:
+In your top level JavaScript file import mithril-scroll-restoration and initialize it:

 ```
 import { initScrollRestoration, ScrollRestoration } from "./src/mithril-scroll-restoration";